gekatateam/neptunus/docs/METRICS.md

  - **driver** - driver name

 #### Gauge `plugin_db_connections_in_use`
-Pipeline plugin DB pool number of connections currently in use.
+DB pool number of connections currently in use.

 Labels:
  - **pipeline** - pipeline Id